Turmeric For Hair Growth

 Image: Shutterstock

-Turmeric should not be kept on hair for too long as it may harden it and pull it out.
+There are a few side effects of turmeric such as if it is kept in the hair for a long time, it may harden the strands and pull them out.
 This is one reason it is used as a natural hair removal paste for vellus and axillary hair.
 Applying turmeric to hair may cause adverse effects in some.
 These could include allergic reactions or itching.
 The curcumin in turmeric may also cause adverse effects, including rashes (20).

 Does Turmeric Kill Hair Follicles?